telerik/xaml-docs/controls/radcallout/features/popupusage/calloutpopupservice.md

 # CalloutPopupService

-The __CalloutPopupService__ class provides methods and events for showing the RadCallout in animated Popup.
-The service expose the following methods.
+The __CalloutPopupService__ class provides methods and events for showing the RadCallout in an animated Popup.
+The service exposes the following methods.

 > The events of the RadCallout are described in the [Events]({%slug radcallout-events%}) help article.